GEOS-DEV/GEOS/src/coreComponents/schema/docs/wellElementSubRegion_other.rst

 numPerforationsGlobal     globalIndex                                                           (no description available)
 reservoirElementIndex     integer_array                                                         For each perforation, element index of the perforated element
 reservoirElementRegion    integer_array                                                         For each perforation, elementRegion index of the perforated element
-reservoirElementSubRegion integer_array                                                         For each perforation, elementSubRegion index of the perforated element wellElementIndex          integer_array                                                         For each perforation, index of the well element
+reservoirElementSubregion integer_array                                                         For each perforation, elementSubRegion index of the perforated element wellElementIndex          integer_array                                                         For each perforation, index of the well element
 wellTransmissibility      real64_array                                                          For each perforation, well transmissibility
 neighborData              node                                                                  :ref:`DATASTRUCTURE_neighborData`